Author: Jessie Holmes

 Continuity in Community Programming

-The projects enabled by ARPA funds in Rocky Mount and Conover provide a small window into the much larger statewide impact spread out across 113 YMCA branches, multiplied by the communities and people they serve.
-Despite major financial and social disruptions caused by COVID-19, these grants are helping provide continuity for the programming that many North Carolinians have come to rely on at their local Y.
+The projects enabled by ARPA funds in Rocky Mount and Conover provide a small window into the much larger statewide impact multiplied across 113 YMCA branches and the many communities and people they serve.
+Despite major financial and social disruptions caused by COVID-19, these grants are helping provide continuity for the programming that many North Carolinians have come to expect at their local Y.